All Episodes

 Trump is right.

-Um we actually did this uh as it came to Adam Schiff.
+We actually did this as it came to Adam Schiff.

-Because it allows you to borrow more money when you claim something is a pirate private residence.
+The mayor of Baltimore went to jail for doing the exact same thing because it allows you to borrow more money when you claim something as a private residence.

 You get a lower interest rate, saving you tens of thousands of dollars.